 We do not use full German Shepherds, Rottweilers, Dobermans, Pitbulls or other bully breeds due to temperament and public access issues for applicants, but will consider mixes of these breeds as long as the dog does not show guarding tendencies.

 All of the dogs that we accept into our training program live in puppy raiser homes, get lots of training, exercise and play time, and get to go everywhere with their puppy raisers and eventually the disabled individual that they are placed with!
 It is an amazing way for these wonderful dogs to help someone in need, and for owners and rescues to know that the dogs are in good hands for the rest of their lives.
+WE DO NOT TAKE IN DOGS FROM OWNERS TO BE TRAINED AS THEIR SERVICE DOGS!

 The dogs in our program that do not make the cut for service dog training will be fostered with our staff until they find their loving forever homes.
 Our dogs will never end up back in the shelter system.
 We have lots of applicants that want the service dog drop outs, so dogs generally find their forever homes fairly quickly.